juliendkim/python-learn/README.md

 ## on Windows

-### install Python 3.7.5 with Chocolately
+### install Python 3.7.5

-PySide2 does NOT work with Python 3.8.0 yet
+if you don't want to use Chocolately, skip this commands Make sure Python 3.7.5 and Visual Studio 2019

 with ADMIN PowerShell
 ```